willianantunes/rave-of-phonetics/README.md

 ## How to develop

+### Front-end

-In terms of front-end, you can execute the following:
+You can execute the following:

     docker-compose up remote-interpreter

-Now you can issue `npm start`.
+Now you can issue the command below and then update your HTML/CSS/JS:

+    npm start

+To run all tests:

+    npm run test

+### Back-end

-### Installing new packages
+#### Installing new packages

 You can install it through docker-compose issuing the following command for example: